 No fear-mongering here, just a reality check for the auto insurance industry.

-Let's start with an economic theory - Creative Destruction.
+Start with an economic theory - Creative Destruction.

 Joseph Schumpeter was one of the most influential economists of the early 20th century.
 One of his theories included the role of creative destruction in a capitalist economy.
 Creative destruction refers to the continuous product and process innovation mechanism by which new production units replace outdated ones.
 Some consider this 'the essential fact" about capitalism.